SandyPantsLai/rails-pg-example-shop/README.md

 # Rails E-commerce Heroku Example App

 This e-commerce app with sample data is built with [Solidus](https://github.com/solidusio/solidus) with Ruby 2.6.4, Rails 5 and Puma 4 and Sidekiq.
-It is intended to demo different best practices and use cases in the context of working with Heroku.
+It is intended for use with troubleshooting connection pooling and trying out best practices.

-The master branch contains the core e-commerce store to be deployed on the Heroku [Common Runtime](https://devcenter.heroku.com/articles/dyno-runtime#common-runtime).
-Future branches that remain unmerged represent different versions of this demo store, i.e. with `pgbouncer`.
+This `pgbouncer` branch contains the core e-commerce store + `pgbouncer` to be deployed on the Heroku [Common Runtime](https://devcenter.heroku.com/articles/dyno-runtime#common-runtime).
+See other branches for different app versions.

 A [`free` (if used in Personal account) or `standard-1x` (if app created in Enterprise Team) dyno](https://devcenter.heroku.com/articles/dyno-types) will be used to run your app when you use the Deploy to Heroku button below.
 A `free`/`standard-1x` worker dyno is also used, though you need to scale this up manually after deployment.